dexie/dexie-website/docs/Dexie/Dexie.use().md

   </tr>
   <tr>
     <td>create : Function</td>
-    <td>The middlware itself.
+    <td>The middleware itself.
 It takes a DBCore instance and should return a modified DBCore instance.</td>
   </tr>
 </table>